bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * Ireena asks the players about their destination or plans in Vallaki, as well as whether they expect to make any stops along the road there.
 * If the players have mentioned their intent to visit Tser Pool, Ismark notes that the journey to Vallaki is more than a day's travel if the players plan to visit Tser Pool first, and that Ireena and the players will likely need to spend a night on the road.
 He recommends doing so at Tser Pool itself.
 * If the players haven't mentioned their intent to visit Tser Pool, Ismark notes that the Svalich Road can be dangerous, and advises the players to set a waypoint to rest and recuperate along the way.
 (Better to be cautious, he says, than to rush into a more taxing journey than necessary.)
 He suggests Tser Pool as a potential waypoint.
 * In either case, Ismark notes that Tser Pool is a bit under two hours' journey from Barovia.
-(Though some Vistani are rumored to be in league with Strahd, Tser Pool is known to be a safe place for travelers to spend the night, especially given the reputation of the Vistani leader, Madam Eva.)
+(Though some Vistani are rumored to be in league with Strahd, Tser Pool is known to be a safe place for travelers to spend the night, e specially given the reputation of the Vistani leader, Madam Eva.)

 Given the short distance to Tser Pool, Ireena tells the party that she'll be ready to leave at noon.
 Until then, the players are free to explore the village, shop at Bildrath's Mercantile, or otherwise pass the time.
 ## B5e.
 Lugdanna's Knoll